j2store/developerguide/integrations.md

 <a name="introduction"></a>
 ##Introduction

 Integrating J2Store with your extension is pretty straightforward.
-Since Version 3, we implement a flexible Plugin API and the entire
+Since Version 3, we implement a flexible Plugin API and the entire J2Store core is re-written from scratch using the Framework on Framework (FOF).

-J2Store core is re-written from scratch using the Framework on Framework (FOF).
+So all you have to do is create an integration plugin for your component (using your component's events).
+It can be a system plugin or a plugin specific to your component.

 <a name="concept"></a>
 ##The Concept